 Ages for which coverage is offered

 Like it or not, the older you get the higher the probability that you pass away.
 So these insurance companies do not offer policies to folks with a lot of grey hair.
 Most stop selling new policies to people over the age of 60, although Ethos will sell a new policy to someone as old as 75.
 If you are over 60, your choices are limited to Ethos and Haven, so you might want to go through a traditional broker.
-And on the younger end, Fabric won’t insure anyone below the age of 21 in most states (25 in California and New York), while Bestow’s lower limit is 21 everywhere, Ladder is 20 and Ethos and Haven go as young as 18.
+And on the younger end, Fabric won’t insure anyone below the age of 21 in most states, while Bestow’s lower limit is 21 everywhere, Ladder is 20 and Ethos and Haven go as young as 18.
 You should note that if you buy a 20 year policy at the age of 50, your policy will last until you are 70 (assuming you keep paying, of course).

 The variety here is pretty amazing.
 Some of the providers will offer policies as small as $25,000, others only offer ones that are a minimum of $100,000.
 At the high end the variance is even bigger, with Ethos offering plans as large as ten million dollars, and others like Bestow offering plans up to one million dollars.
 You’ll need to think about how much protection you want to offer your beneficiary; for most people, all of these companies offer a good range of coverage.